yc2839/PUI2016_ms9548/HW4_ms9548/README.md

 This finding should not be surprising - the program group and control group had a relatively similar sample size and the percentage of program participants that experienced recidivism within 1-3 years of release was comparable to its control group counterpart.
 Thus, participation in the program had little impact on rates of recidivism.

+## Assignment 4

+I recreated the professor's Citibike Analysis using the June 2015 citibike data.
+Note that I used the data acquiring method I used in the related assignment for homework 3, using the zipfile module.
+Further, I tried to append the July 2015 dataset in order to use multiple datasets (as suggested by the instructions), but that was giving me duplication errors later in the analysis that I couldn't solve so I abandoned that approach, only using June 2015 data.

+##  Idea:  Proportionally more men use citibike than women (P0 > P1)
+##  Null Hypothesis:  The proportion of women who use citibike is equal to or greater than that of men(H0: P1 - P0 <= 0)
+##  Alt Hypothesis:  Proportionally more men use citibike than women (H1: P0 - P1 > 0)
+##  α = 0.05

+After recreating the professor's analysis, I used the the three tests identified in the assignment including:

+Kolmogorov–Smirnov Test (for the full sample and for a subsample of 1 every 200 records) Pearsons Correlation Test (equal sized male and female samples, sorted) Spearman's Correlation Test (equal sized male and female samples, sorted)

+### Analysis Results

+#### Kolmogorov–Smirnov Test (Full Dataset)

+At a significance level of 0.05, the critical KS value is 1.36 (in the table provided in the example text).
+The calculated KS statistic is approximate;y 0.102, much lower than the critical value.
+Because it is lower than the threshold, we cannot reject the Null Hypothesis

+#### Kolmogorov–Smirnov Test (Sub Dataset)

+At a significance level of 0.05, the critical KS value is 1.36 (in the table provided in the example text).
+The calculated KS statistic is approximate;y 0.113, much lower than the critical value.
+Because it is lower than the threshold, we cannot reject the Null Hypothesis.

+#### Pearsons Correlation Test

+The calculated pearson's coefficient is approximately 0.997, indicating a very strong positive relationship between the two variables (a calculated coefficient of 1 indicating the strong possible correlation).
+Under this condtion, it would be expected that as one variable increases, the other would too (and as one decreased, the other one would as well).
+Regarding the Null Hypothesis, this relationship indicates that the proportional number of male riders would be relatively equal to the proportion of female riders (i.e., P0 = P1), so the Null cannot be rejected using the results of this test.

+The p-value indicated the probability of the results of the test being random.
+The calculated p-value for this analysis is 0, which states a 0 % chance these results are random.

+#### Pearsons Correlation Test

+Similar to the pearson's coefficient, the spearmen's coefficient indicates a very high positive correlation (0.999), which indicates that as one variable increases the other would be expected to as well.
+Regarding the Null Hypothesis, this relationship indicates that the proportional number of male riders would be relatively equal to the proportion of female riders (i.e., P0 = P1), so the Null cannot be rejected using the results of this test.

+The p-value indicated the probability of the results of the test being random.
+The calculated p-value for this analysis is 0, which states a 0 % chance these results are random.